 Like many other native coins, ALGO has three primary use cases:

-2. ALGO can be staked to have a chance of being selected as a block proposer or validator.
+2. ALGO can be registered to have a chance of being selected as a block proposer or validator.

 How to Buy ALGO on Binance

-You can purchase ALGO on Binance in just two steps with a credit or debit card.
+You can purchase ALGO on Binance directly with a credit or debit card.
 If you already have crypto in your account, you may be able to swap directly for ALGO if it's in a pair with the coin you hold.
 To begin, let's look at using a credit or debit card.

 1. Log in to your Binance account and hover over the [Buy Crypto] header at the top left of the homepage.
 In the drop-down menu, select [Credit/Debit Card].

 2. Next, select the fiat currency you'll pay with your card in the top field.
-In the bottom field, choose your desired cryptocurrency.
-Make sure that it is in a pair with ALGO to trade for it directly.
+In the bottom field, choose ALGO.

 3. Click [Continue] and accept any terms and conditions if it's your first time purchasing with fiat.